davidjnovak/davidjnovak/README.md

 - 👋 Hi, I’m David Novak
-- 🌱 I’m currently learning full stack web development
+- 🌱 I'm a software engineer looking to make an impact with my skills
 - 📫 Feel free to reach me at davidnovak01@gmail.com